rachelyeohm/ip/docs/README.md

 Add event task to the task list.
 Used for a task with a start time and end time.

-Endtime should be in the format dd/MM/yyyy HH:mm.
+End time should be in the format dd/MM/yyyy HH:mm.

 Example: `event CS2103T tutorial /from 20/09/2024 12:00 /to 20/09/2024 13:00`